laixn/FePySR/README.md

 @article{yu2026fepysr,
-  title={FePySR: A Two-Stage Symbolic Regression Framework via Feature Engineering}, author={Yu, Zhiming and others}, journal={arXiv preprint}, year={2026}
+  title={FePySR: A Two-Stage Symbolic Regression Framework via Feature Engineering}, author={Yu, Zhiming and others}, journal={arXiv}, doi={}, year={2026}
 }
 ```

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPLv3 License - see the LICENSE file for details.